kredimx/react-assessment/README.md

 - As an active user I want to be able to write what task am I working on.
 - As an active user, If I want to close the window or tab, I want to see an alert preventing me, only if there is an active pomodoro.
 - As an active user I want to see all my completed pomodoros in a list.
+- As an active user I want to see statistics of my pomodoros.
+    - I want to see my completed pomodoros counter.
+    - I want to see total hours calculations, How many hours I've worked, how many hours I've rested.
+    - As an active user I want to download my tasks report.